-It is also open to private groups by appointment.
+It is also open to Horticulural or other groups throughout the year by appointment.

 The garden is centered around three listed black Essex barns and a 17th century farmhouse.
-The buildings provide structure, shelter and a canvas for exuberant, colourful and vibrant planting of thousands of tulips in box-edged beds followed by an exotic display of dahlias, bananas, grasses, cosmos, sunflowers and other annuals to provide late summer interest.
+The buildings provide structure, shelter and a canvas for exuberant, colourful and vibrant planting of thousands of tulips in box-edged beds followed by a tropical display of dahlias, bananas, grasses, cosmos, hedychiums, rare exotics, salvias and annuals to provide late summer interest.

 © photograph reproduced by kind permission of Marianne Majerus